pace-neutrons/Euphonic/doc/source/plotting.rst

   fig.show()

-This approach is used in the Euphonic command-line tools; for more information see :ref:`styling`.
-The CLI defaults can be imitated by using the same style sheet ``euphonic.style.base_style``.
+This approach is used in the Euphonic command-line tools; for more information on customizing plot aesthetics and available style presets, see :ref:`styling`.
+The CLI defaults can be imitated by using the bundled style sheet ``euphonic.styles.base_style``.